 - Probably the bigger thing is the fickle nature of financial advisers, no longer content with this fund as it's under performed for a bit, they will now be piling their clients money into another fund which has just done well but has no basis that it will continue to do well.
 Always chasing 'last years' winner.
 A strategy that is guaranteed to cost the investors money over the long term.

 This second point is evident when looking at the fund size compared with the movements of the global stock market (if no one invests new money and no one withdrawals money, the fund size should move in unison with the market movements)

 As you can see, the blue line (platinum international fund size) has not grown anywhere near as much as the market (red line) has over this 6 year period, meaning there has been more money withdrawn than new money contributed.

 So how do I invest clients money?
 Simple, low cost, highly diversified portfolios that capture the returns of asset classes efficiently.
 The structure of the portfolios asset classes is based on the clients specific goals, objectives and risk tolerance.
 Remain disciplined, invest regularly and concentrate on the things we can control.

-Glenn Hilber is a Certified Financial Planner with over 10 years experience and the owner of Precision Wealth Management, an independently owned financial planning firm.
+Glenn Hilber is a Certified Financial Planner with over 10 years experience and the owner of Precision Wealth Management.

 This represents general information only.
 Before making any financial or investment decisions, we recommend you consult a financial planner to take into account your personal investment objectives, financial situation and individual needs.